elkebir-group/phertilizer_data/README.md

 (b) Ultra-low coverage single-cell DNA sequencing produces total read counts and variant read counts for n cells and m SNV loci, and low dimension embedding for the same cells for an input set of binned read counts.
 (c) Phertilizer infers a clonal tree, SNV genotypes and cell clustering with maximum posterior probability.

+This is the accompanyinying data repository.
+The Phertilizer code repostiory is located at https://github.com/elkebir-group/phertilizer.

 ## Available Data
 1. DLP+ Ovarian Cell Lines from [Laks et al. (2019)](https://doi.org/10.1016/j.cell.2019.10.026)